lexnederbragt/MBV3070-H19/5_biopython.md

 Next, create an mRNA string instead.
 Make sure you use Us instead of Ts, and use the unambigous_rna alphabeth.
 Try out the various methods again.

-Q: Can you find some methods that work with DNA, but not mRNA?
+Question: Can you find some methods that work with DNA, but not mRNA?

 ### We can use normal string methods on Seq ###